False accusations or heated arguments can quickly escalate into a domestic violence charge in San Antonio.

 Additionally, factors like whether a minor was involved in the incident or has past criminal allegations can heavily influence the severity of domestic violence charges being brought against you.

-Both family violence or domestic violence felonies and misdemeanors can carry significant consequences, including hefty fines, mandatory prison sentences, or losing your Second Amendment right to keep and bear arms.
+Both family violence felonies and misdemeanors can carry significant consequences, including hefty fines, mandatory jail or prison sentences, losing your Second Amendment right to keep and bear arms, and a permanent mark on your criminal record.

 Recent statistics from the Texas Judiciary Branch show that in 2022, around 15% of felony and 30% of misdemeanor family violence assault cases were dismissed.

-10 Tips on How to Get Family Violence Charges Dropped in Texas
+10 Tips on How to Get Domestic Violence Charges Dropped in Texas

 Facing domestic violence charges is daunting.
 If you have been so charged, you’re likely wondering how to get a family violence charge dropped.
 Let’s look at 10 ways to get your family violence charges dropped, dismissed, or reduced.